tamersp25/docs/src/docs/developer/engines/tutorial/README.md

 **Technology Stack:** NodeJS, Veritone Engine Toolkit, Docker on Mac or Linux.

-**Prerequisites:** Familiarity with SOA concepts.
-Access to a Linux or Mac computer with Docker installed.
+**Prerequisites:** Access to a Linux or Mac computer with Docker installed.
 (Docker for Windows is not supported.)
 </div>

 In aiWARE, _engines_ afford a modular way to provide different types of cognitive processing.